Download This Sample

 - As of 2010, there were 23 U.S. Presidents who appeared on U.S. coins and paper bills.
 According to the law, only the portraits of a deceased individual may appear on U.S. currency.

-- There have only been six non-presidents that have appeared on U.S. currency including Benjamin Franklin (founding father), Alexander Hamilton (first U.S. Secretary of Treasury), Salmon Chase (Secretary of Treasury), John Marshall (U.S. Supreme Court Justice), Susan B. Anthony (American suffragist), and Sacagawea (Shoshone interpreter of the Lewis and Clark expedition).
+- There have only been six non-presidents that have appeared on U.S. currency including Benjamin Franklin (founding father), Alexander Hamilton (first U.S. Secretary of Treasury), Salmon Chase (Secretary of Treasury), and John Marshall (U.S. Supreme Court Justice), Susan B. Anthony (American suffragist), and Sacagawea (Shoshone interpreter of the Lewis and Clark expedition).

 President’s Day Worksheets

-This is a fantastic bundle which includes everything you need to know about President’s Day across 25 in-depth pages.
-These are ready-to-use President’s Day worksheets that are perfect for teaching students about the President’s Day, previously known as Washington’s Day, which is a national federal holiday celebrated every third Monday of February in the United States.
+This is a fantastic bundle that includes everything you need to know about President’s Day across 25 in-depth pages.
+These are ready-to-use President’s Day worksheets that are perfect for teaching students about President’s Day, previously known as Washington’s Day, which is a national federal holiday celebrated every third Monday of February in the United States.
 It is meant to celebrate George Washington’s birthday and pay tribute to all U.S. presidents.
 At the same time, some states commemorate the birth of Abraham Lincoln.

 - President’s Day Facts